paladin-t/b8/docs/manual.md

 #### Disks

-Standalone "*.b8" files are standard "zip" packages, you may use them for the purpose of archiving and attaching.
+Standalone "*.b8" files are standard "zip" packages, you could use them for the purpose of archiving and attaching.
 Standalone "*.png" files are encoded disks in pixels.
 Text based disks are generated with ASCII characters, which are friendlier when posting to places with text allowed only.
 Besides, you can share your disks via [Workshop](workshop) with built-in tools.

 #### Recording GIF